expo/expo-go-releases/readme.md

-# Expo Go Simulator Builds
+# Expo Go Simulator / APK Builds

-This repository hosts simulator builds for Expo Go.
-Check the [releases](https://github.com/expo/expo-go-releases/releases) page for the latest builds.
+This repository hosts iOS simulator builds and Android APKs for Expo Go.
+Refer to the [releases page](https://github.com/expo/expo-go-releases/releases) for the latest builds.